 Executive Producer, Writer, Director

 Mia McCullough is a playwright, screenwriter/filmmaker, and occasionally a stand-up comedian.
 The Haven was inspired by McCullough's many years supporting her writing habit as a crisis line worker at domestic violence shelter in the Chicago area.
-She is the author of numerous screenplays and many stage plays, most of which have been seen at theatres around the country including Steppenwolf, Goodman Theatre, Chicago Dramatists, and Stage Left in Chicago, The Old Globe and Mo’olelo Performing Arts Company in San Diego, Red Fern and Ensemble Studio Theatre in NYC, InterAct and PlayPenn in Philadelphia, and the Victory Theater and the Road Theatre in Los Angeles.
+She is the author of numerous screenplays and many stage plays, most of which have been seen at theatres around the country including Steppenwolf Theatre Company, Goodman Theatre, Chicago Dramatists, and Stage Left in Chicago, The Old Globe and Mo’olelo Performing Arts Company in San Diego, Red Fern and Ensemble Studio Theatre in NYC, InterAct and PlayPenn in Philadelphia, and the Victory Theater and the Road Theatre in Los Angeles.
 McCullough, along with Elizabeth Laidlaw and director Nathan Buck, shot a short film titled Solitude that is in post-production.
 Her short film Parallel premiered at the Midwest Independent Film Festival in August of 2016.
-McCullough taught playwriting and screenwriting at Northwestern University for ten years, and is currently the director of The Writer's Studio at Chicago Dramatists.
+McCullough taught playwriting and screenwriting at Northwestern University for ten years, and has also taught classes and workshops at Chicago Dramatists and Chicago Public Schools.
 She recently wrote and published a book on the creative writing process called Transforming Reality.

 Producer, Actor, Director